 She did not run from abuse and torment, but she ran towards strength and courage .

 She did not run from financal ruin and shame, but she ran towards education and security.

-With every ounce of her, she mustered her strength and transformed every weakness into a passion.
-She didn’t need a man to save her, she saved her god dam self.
+With every ounce of her, she mustered her strength and transformed every weakness into a passion, into a strength, into independence, and into purpose .
+She didn’t need a man to save her, she saved her god damn self.

 And she grew… wiser, stronger, fearless.